 Approaching the finish line can seem like a daunting task if you’ve left organising work experience and job applications to the last minute, but there’s no reason to panic, because you don’t have to do it alone!
 Just by attending a consultation with a University Careers Adviser, you could have a polished and job-ready résumé, a planned-out career path and even made several job applications within the space of a few days, all with the professional help of someone who really knows their stuff.
 Just visit the Career Hub page on the university website; here you can book a session, find out their drop-in times and access a whole bunch of job vacancies to apply for.

-Student Advisers are also not only great for first year students; they can really help you to get through the final hurdle if the work is getting a little too much for you.
-Just drop in to your nearest Student Central to organise a one-on-one meeting.
-Alternatively, you can email the Student Advice team at StudentAdvice@newcastle.edu.au or call 49215000.
+Student Progress Advisers are also not only great for first year students; they can really help you to get through the final hurdle if the work is getting a little too much for you.
+You can make a booking online, by emailing the Student Advice team at email@example.com or by calling 49215000.

 Work Experience, Work Experience, Work Experience!